-For example, with digital data you need to maintain privacy and follow anti-spam rules.
+For example, with digital data, you need to protect privacy and follow anti-spam rules.

-You also need to make sure you follow the relevant laws on shopper rights in your country.
+You also have to make sure you follow the relevant laws on shopper rights in your country.

 Getting your e-Commerce culture going

-Culture is “how thing get done” in your business.
+Culture is “how things get done” in your business.

-It has many aspects such as people, values and systems as we cover elsewhere.
+It deals with areas like people, values and systems as we cover elsewhere.